Now We're Cookin' in Hell

 Now We're Cookin' in Hell is the fourth studio album by the Australian garage duo, Polish Club.
 It was released on 10 June 2022.
-The album did not enter the ARIA Top 100 Album Chart but peaked at number 20 on the ARIA Australian Artist Album Chart.
+The album did not enter the ARIA Top 100 Albums Chart but peaked at number 20 on the ARIA Australian Artist Albums Chart.

 The duo promoted the album was free concerts in Melbourne and Sydney in June 2022.

 Now We're Cookin' in Hell was written during Polish Club's sessions of Now We're Cookin'.
 David Novak said "We knew as soon as we got Now We're Cookin out the door, perhaps even before it, that we were immediately going to go back and revisit our favourite, more rockier tracks from those sessions.
 They were songs that were rejected by our label for the album, but we didn't want to let them die.
 Revisiting them with a full four-piece live band really proved to ourselves that we made the right choice in sticking with them."

 The duo, made up of David Novak and John-Henry Pajak assembled At Golden Retriever Studios in Sydney's with producer and mixer Wade Keighran and recent live band member Dan Cunningham to record the album in November 2021.

 Reception

 Ellie Robinson from NME said "Though it's positioned as a sequel to last year's Now We're Cookin, the Sydney duo's fourth album instead flicks back to the gritty, overdriven rock'n'roll they turned heads en masse with in their earlier days.
 Hard, fast, fuzzy and funked-up, the soundscape commands your full attention, with David Novak's leather-jacket swagger and icy coolness impossible to ignore.
 It's a belting return to form for a band whose quality had started to slip, and one primed to shine especially well in the live realm."

-Deb Pelser from Backseat Mafia said the album "...is a rollicking barrel of fun with some wry humour and acute social observations that'll make you want to party like there's no tomorrow."
+Deb Pelser from Backseat Mafia said the album "is a rollicking barrel of fun with some wry humour and acute social observations that'll make you want to party like there's no tomorrow."